Balaklaka/zephyr/doc/connectivity/bluetooth/api/mesh/blob_cli.rst

 Transfer context
 ================

-Both the boundary check and the BLOB transfer uses an instance of a :cpp:type:`bt_mesh_blob_cli_ctx` to determine how to perform the transfer.
-The BLOB Client Context structure must at least be initialized with a list of targets, an application key and a TTL value before it is used in a procedure:
+Both the transfer capabilities retrieval procedure and the BLOB transfer uses an instance of a :cpp:type:`bt_mesh_blob_cli_inputs` to determine how to perform the transfer.
+The BLOB Client Inputs structure must at least be initialized with a list of targets, an application key and a TTL value before it is used in a procedure:

 .. code-block:: c